MBA Recommender Questions and Criteria for the Top 10 Business Schools

 1. Kellogg has a diverse student body and values students who are inclusive and encouraging of others with differing perspectives and backgrounds.
 Please tell us about a time when you witnessed the candidate living these values.
 (300 words max.)

-2. How does the candidate's performance compare to those of other well-qualified individuals in similar roles?
+2. How does the candidate's performance compare to other well-qualified individuals in similar roles?
 Please provide specific examples.
 (300 words max.)

 3. Describe the most important piece of constructive feedback you have given the candidate.
 Please detail the circumstances and the applicant's response.
 (250 words max.)